sotostzam/perceptron/search-algorithms/README.md

     return failure
 ```

-There is a diffrerence between UCS and BFS.
-In breadth-first search, the discovery is done when the node is added to the frontier.
-However in uniform-cost search, the cost and discovery is done when evaluating this path form the frontier.
+There is a difference between UCS and BFS.
+In *breadth-first search*, the discovery is done when the node is added to the frontier, while in *uniform cost search* the discovery is done uppon choosing the path from the frontier.

 ## Informed Search Algorithms

-Given a problem which has a huge amount of states, blind search algorithms consume so much time, that most of the time a solution is never found.
-Taking this fact into account, the searching time needs to be reduced which means that the different number of states should also be reduced.
-To achieve that, an indication is needed so that it can describe and evaluate each state that the algorithm is on.
-Algorithms that utilize this information about states are called heuristic search algorithms.
+Given a problem that has a huge amount of states, blind search algorithms tend to be extremelly time-consuming, which almost always means that a solution can not be found.
+Taking this fact into account, the searching time needs to be reduced and as a result the different number of states should also be reduced.
+To achieve that, we indroduce an evaluation function which describes and evaluates each state.
+Algorithms that utilize this kind of information about states are called heuristic search algorithms.

 ### Hill Climbing

-The hill climbing algorithm shares a lot of similarities with the depth-first search algorithm (DFS).
+The **hill climbing** algorithm shares a lot of similarities with the depth-first search algorithm (DFS).
 However, there are two key differences:

-1. With the Hill Climbing algorithm the next node to go into the frontier is based on the distance value from the target, while DFS chooses one of the neighbor nodes, often being the most left option.
+* The next node to be inserted into the frontier is based on the distance value from the target, while in DFS one of the neighbor nodes is chosen, often being the left most option.

-2. With the Hill Climbing algorithm, there is only one node in the frontier.
-Every time it chooses a new node to search, the other nodes get eliminated, while with DFS they are added to the frontier, to be discovered later.
+* There is only one node present in the frontier, so every time a new node is chosen to be searched, the other nodes get eliminated.
+On the contrary, using DFS all the nodes are added to the frontier, to be discovered later.

 We can assume the pseudocode for the hill climbing algorithm as following: